 Strategic Direction

-Our Strategic Plan 2021-2026 will be available here shortly.
+Our Strategic Plan 2021-2026 is available to read here.
 This is a significant document which outlines the future direction of Early Childhood Ireland and what our vision is.

 Our objectives for 2021–2026 are:

-• Early Childhood Ireland is the leading advocate for children in ELC, SAC and Childminding in Ireland
+- Early Childhood Ireland is the leading advocate for children in Early Years, School Age Care and Childminding in Ireland

-• Early Childhood Ireland will champion excellence and lead & inspire professional learning in ELC, SAC, Childminding settings.
+- Early Childhood Ireland will champion excellence and lead & inspire professional learning in Early Years, School Age Care and Childminding settings

 Strategic Direction